Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues

 \subsection{The effects of including farther sources}

-Fig. \ref{fig:clsize} presents the ratio of the angular power spectra of the overensity $\delta_\mathrm{GW}$ in the SGWB from merging BBHs up to various comoving distances, relative to the angular power spectrum of the overensity $\delta_\mathrm{GW}$ in the SGWB from merging BBHs up to $50$ Mpc/h, at $60$ Hz with $N_\mathrm{side}=512$ in the r2 model.
+Fig. \ref{fig:clsize} presents the ratio of the angular power spectra of the overdensity $\delta_\mathrm{GW}$ in the SGWB from merging BBHs up to various comoving distances, relative to the angular power spectrum of the overdensity $\delta_\mathrm{GW}$ in the SGWB from merging BBHs up to $50$ Mpc/h, at $60$ Hz with $N_\mathrm{side}=512$ in the r2 model.